-This might all sound rather offputting but the cost of living in Moldova is also very low.
+This might all sound rather offputting, but the cost of living in Moldova is also very low.
 It will cost you around 63% less to live in Moldova than to live in the United Kingdom.
-Ex-pats in this country tend to live in the capital and find employment in sectors that pay far above average wages.
-In Moldova, it’s possible to live well on a salary that would barely cover basic expenses in Western European countries.
+Ex-pats in this country tend to live in the capital and find employment in sectors that pay far above average-wages.
+In Moldova, living well on a salary that would barely cover basic expenses in Western European countries is possible.

 Opening a bank account in Moldova

-Opening a bank account these days, especially as a foreign resident of a country is often a much more complex business than it used to be.
-In Moldova however, it’s relatively simple.
-Some banks allow accounts to be opened online, individuals employed by a Moldovan company may discover that the company can open the account on their behalf.
-Different banks have different requirements but if you’re opening a bank account for yourself, you’ll generally need the following documents:
+Opening a bank account these days, especially as a foreign resident of a country, is often a much more complex business than it used to be.
+In Moldova, however, it’s relatively simple.
+Some banks allow accounts to be opened online, and individuals employed by a Moldovan company may discover that the company can open the account on their behalf.
+Different banks have different requirements, but if you’re opening a bank account for yourself, you’ll generally need the following documents:

 - Proof of identification – passport and/or identity card or residency permit